EvilBengt/ArduinoAlarmClock/Planning.md

 #### PAUSE

 Number of times to silence the alarm.
-When the alarm triggers and PAUS is greater than 0, the alarm is immediately canceled and PAUS is decreased by 1.
+When the alarm triggers and PAUSE is greater than 0, the alarm is immediately canceled and PAUSE is decreased by 1.

 #### TEMP